 Mr Lovén's most role was as Strategy Director at Systembolaget, prior to which he has held a number of managerial positions at H&M, globally and in Asia, and worked as a strategy consultant at Ericsson and Bain & Company.

-Sara Norell Murberger, Director, Product Range, Procurement, and Supply Chain training at executive level.
+Sara Norell Murberger, Director, Product Range, Procurement, and Supply Chain

+Certified sommelier and management training at executive level.